 Camp Counselors: These individuals are responsible for caring for our campers, playing games, teaching about Christ using our curriculum, providing a safe and fun experience, and being a responsible mentor for our campers while they’re at camp.

-LIFEGUARDS: A current Senior Lifesaving Certificate is required.
+Lifeguards: A current Lifeguard certificate is required, however we can provide training if needed.
 A lifeguard must be a mature person, capable of providing supervision and camper safety at the swimming pool and lakefront.
 This person is responsible for maintaining a clean pool, bathhouse, and surroundings and other duties as assigned.

-FOOD SERVICE PERSONNEL: The Food Service personnel will be responsible for assisting the cooks in food preparation and in the buffet line as needed, washing and putting away dishes, sweeping and mopping kitchen and dining hall floors, wiping down tables and chairs, setting up dining hall for meals and other tasks as needed.
+Kitchen Staff: Our kitchen staff will be responsible for assisting the head cooks in food preparation and in the buffet line as needed, washing and putting away dishes, sweeping and mopping kitchen and dining hall floors, wiping down tables and chairs, setting up dining hall for meals and other tasks as needed.

-COUNSELORS: Counselor positions are available for each camp and are voluntary.
-Please contact Meg or Amber for information about counselor positions.
+Volunteer Counselors: Volunteer counselor positions are available for each camp.
+Please contact Meg for information about counselor positions.

 Volunteer Lead Counselors: Lakeside would not exist without the multitudes of people who have helped build and run our various summer camp programs.
 If you are interested in helping coordinate a camp, contact our office.

 Chaplains: Some other GPC camps call these people Deans, however, with our history, it makes it easier to refer to them as Chaplains.
 Chaplains are clergy, youth pastors, deacons, lay speakers, and other strong leaders in the church that are at camp to help lead worship and to be available as a spiritual resource for our campers and staff.
 If this is a position that interests you, please contact our office.

 Clergy, we’ve heard that coming to Chaplain a camp does NOT count as vacation time.
 Please don’t be afraid to reach out to volunteer or ask for more information.